ivoryblakk/new-visions-app/README.md

 # Installation
 1. Clone or download this repo
 2. Once installed, In the terminal go to the directory of this file "new-visions-app"
-3. Type the command npm install
+3. Execute the command "npm install" in the terminal
-$.
-Then npm start
+4. Execute the command "npm start" in the terminal

 # How to use the Dashboard
 Type in a number in the Input box labled "Set Attendance Threshold:".
 The table will only show the students that  attendance percentage is below the number inputed by the user.